x237net/ansible-universe-hashicorp/roles/install/README.md

 This role depends on the following roles:

+`universe.unix.dirs`
+: To get installation directories of the system.

 `universe.unix.gpg_import`
-    To import the `hashicorp` public key for verification of the installation package.
+: To import the `hashicorp` public key for verification of the installation package.

 `universe.unix.package_install`
-    To install required packages on the system.
+: To install required packages on the system.

 Variables
 ---------